tanthehack/re-code-report/report.typ

     \

     Overall, LLM-based code review offers a more scalable, adaptable, and effective approach to improving code quality, particularly for preparing students for the demands of professional software development.
-The proposed approach will utilize transfer learning approach by fine-tuning the Dolphin Model @hartford_dolphin with a smaller conventions dataset.
+The proposed approach will utilize transfer learning approach by fine-tuning the CodeLlama-7B-Instruct-GGUF Model, @llama for the explanation module. with a smaller conventions dataset.

 ])

+#pagebreak(weak: true)

 #par([
     = System Analysis and Design